Skip to main content

 The Bottom Line

 Pain and suffering is real compensation for the physical pain, emotional distress, and lost quality of life caused by your accident.
 North Carolina does not cap these damages, which is a major advantage compared to most states.
 But NC's contributory negligence rule means if you are found even 1% at fault, your pain and suffering award drops to zero.
-Understanding how these damages are calculated and documented can significantly affect what you recover.
+Understanding how these damages are calculated, what NC juries are instructed to consider, and what evidence they need can significantly affect what you recover.

 What Pain and Suffering Means in a NC Car Accident Case